k79639/k79639/README.md

 Proficient in Python, Google Sheets, and exploring Xcode for mobile development.
 Learning and adapting to Apple’s M-series Silicon MacBooks, focusing on mobile development.
 📖 Book Writing: Author of "A Thousand Kilometres of Friendship" written in a mix of Hinglish and English.
-🎯 Career Interests: Seeking opportunities in data entry, beginner-level data jobs, and part-time positions in the restaurant industry (like McDonald’s and Starbucks).
+🎯 Career Interests: Seeking opportunities in data entry, beginner-level data jobs.
 🔍 Currently Exploring: IP Addressing, Networking, and brushing up on my data-related skills for job readiness.

 🌱 Currently Learning